 I believed the company hired me because they already understood the value that project management provided.
 Maybe not.

 They laid me off shortly after.

 Even though upper management didn’t understand the value of project management, my coworkers seemed to find value in my work.
-They shared that they’d come to rely on me for scheduling and coordinating and ensuring that everything came together successfully.
+They shared they relied on me for scheduling, coordinating, and ensuring that everything came together successfully.

-With that in mind, I want to lay out multiple benefits of project management, and how you bring value to the organization in that role.
+With that in mind, I want to layout multiple benefits of project management, and how you bring value to the organization in that role.
 From project planning all the way through to solution delivery, project managers provide the expertise to ensure successful delivery and happy customers.